frees-io/freestyle/docs/src/main/tut/docs/integrations/doobie.md

 ## `DoobieM` in a module

-Using only `DoobieM` is however not exactly useful as in that case it just adds an extra level of indirection on top of `ConnectionIO`.
-As a more realistic example we will use `DoobieM` in a module together with another algebra.
+Using only `DoobieM` is not exactly useful however, as it just adds an extra level of indirection on top of `ConnectionIO`.
+As a more realistic example, we will use `DoobieM` in a module together with another algebra:

 ```tut:book